 If your insomnia is related to back pain or an uncomfortable mattress, your sleepless nights may be easily cured.
 Getting the right kind of mattress for you sleep position, body type, or spinal-support needs can make a significant difference to your sleep health.
 Check out our guide on mattress selection to see which mattress type is right for you.
 Investing in a new mattress may be invaluable to your peace of mind in the long run.

-It’s no longer consider ‘bad for sleep’ to exercise at night time.
+It’s no longer considered bad for sleep to exercise at night time.
 There is no substantial evidence to show that those who exercise early in the day sleep better than those who exercise at night.
 However, there is evidence that suggests people who exercise at any time of the day fall asleep better than those who don’t exercise at all.
 It’s not rocket science – if you have insomnia, exercise your body until it’s tired.
 Sleep will come soon after.

 Try a new pillow

-If insomnia is a problem for you, these tips can help you establish some healthy ways to fall asleep.
+If insomnia is a problem for you, these tips are a good start towards establishing a healthy sleep routine.
 If the problem persists, consult your doctor; there have been some incredible advances in sleep science in recent years.

 - On November 8, 2017